wp-plugins/varnish-http-purge/readme.txt

 = 2.2 =
 * Added in workaround for Varnish purge reqs going AWOL when another proxy server is in place. (props to Shredder and Berler)

-= 2.1 =
-* Removed old code that had been commented out.
-* Add in purge for gzip'd files too (props <a href="http://wordpress.org/support/topic/does-not-purge-compressed-objects-in-varnish-20">jumpzork</a>) - Varnish 2.x support.
 * Header Image

 = 2.0 =